ArsTerrae/Maven/README.md

-# Harvest Moon Maven repository
+# Terrartis Maven repository

-This Maven repository contains Harvest Moon's dependencies that are not in other public Maven repositories.
+This Maven repository contains Terrartis's dependencies that are not in other public Maven repositories.